 Xavier Ellis 2008

-STUART Dew wasn’t the only unsung Hawk who stepped up in ’08 with Xavier Ellis proving to be just as impactful as his plump game-changing teammate.
-That season was the best of Ellis’ career with injuries restricting him to just 120 games in his career – 34 of which came with the West Coast Eagles.
-Long before that, Ellis found himself in the 2008 premiership decider, taking on a juggernaut 23-1 Geelong team who entered the game as heavy favourites.
-The Hawks took the game to the Cats from the first-bounce with Ellis’ first-half doing wonders for his Norm Smith Medal odds – ending the game as one of Hawthorn’s finest with a team-high 28 disposals.
-However, it was Luke Hodge who claimed best afield honours over Ellis and Geelong star Gary Ablett in the Hawks’ 26-point win, still, Ellis can hold his head high knowing he was far from a passenger in the 2008 premiership team.
+Stuart Dew wasn’t the only Hawk who stepped up in ’08 with Xavier Ellis proving to be just as impactful as his plump game-changing teammate.
+That season was the best of Ellis’ career with injuries restricting him to just 120 games – 34 of which came with the West Coast Eagles.
+Prior to that, Ellis found himself in the 2008 premiership decider taking on a juggernaut 23-1 Geelong team who entered the game as heavy favourites.
+The Hawks took the game to the Cats from the first bounce with Ellis’ first half doing wonders for his Norm Smith Medal odds – ending the game as one of Hawthorn’s finest with a team-high 28 disposals.
+However, it was Luke Hodge who claimed best-afield honours over Ellis and Geelong star Gary Ablett in the Hawks’ 26-point win.
+Still, Ellis can hold his head high knowing he was far from a passenger in the 2008 premiership team.

 Glenn Freeborn 1996

-YOU could be forgiven for not knowing about North Melbourne premiership player Glenn Freeborn, but his second quarter of the ’96 GF is a story that is worth remembering.
-Freeborn bounced between the Roos and Magpies during a 138-game career and in just his second season of footy, he found himself lining up next to Wayne Carey on North’s half-forward line as they prepared to battle Sydney for the 1996 premiership.
-The Swans settled first, extending their lead to 24 points early in the second quarter before Freeborn was moved into the forward line in an effort to get North Melbourne rolling again.
-The Roos utility turned the game on its head with three goals in the term to help swing momentum back North’s way in their eventual 43-point victory.
-There weren’t many other crowning accomplishments from Freeborn’s playing career, but his three-goal quarter is one Kangaroos fans won’t forget quickly.
+You could be forgiven for not knowing about North Melbourne premiership player Glenn Freeborn, but his second quarter of the ’96 GF is a story that is worth remembering.
+Freeborn bounced between the Roos and Magpies during a 138-game career and in just his second season of footy, he found himself lining up next to Wayne Carey on North’s half-forward line as they prepared to battle Sydney for the 1996 flag.
+The Swans settled first, extending their lead to 24 points early in the second quarter before Freeborn gave North Melbourne the spark they needed to mount a comeback.
+The Roos utility turned the game on its head with three goals in the term to swing momentum back North’s way in their eventual 43-point victory.
+There weren’t many other crowning accomplishments from Freeborn’s playing career, but his three-goal quarter is one Kangaroos fans from the 90’s won’t forget quickly.

 Toby Thurstans 2004

-IT was going to take a unified effort to dethrone the three-time reigning premiers in 2004 and Port Adelaide was up for the fight – both figuratively and literally.
-Blows were exchanged before the first bounce, but the Power were able to hit the scoreboard fast and early against Brisbane, mainly with the help of their premier tall forwards – Warren Tredrea and Brendon Lade.
+It was going to take a unified effort to dethrone the three-time reigning premiers in 2004 and Port Adelaide was up for the fight against a juggernaut Lions outfit – both figuratively and literally.
+Blows were exchanged before the first bounce, but the Power were able to hit the scoreboard fast and early against Brisbane, mainly with the help of their premier tall forwards, Warren Tredrea and Brendon Lade.
 Little-known tall and the least experienced player in the Port Adelaide side Toby Thurstans stood as the third-fiddle next to Tredrea and Lade inside 50 and as the game unfolded, Thurstans made his presence felt.
 The 110-veteran kicked a goal both sides of half-time, helping to quell the Lions’ surge before effectively putting a nail in the coffin with his third goal late in the game.

 Banner from thewest.com.au